simply-logical/simply-logical/paper/paper.md

 that is split into a collection of files based on their type:

 * text is written in Markdown -- each sub-section is placed in a separate file;
-* code is published as SWI-Prolog scripts; and
+* code is released as SWI-Prolog scripts; and
 * figures are available as Scalable Vector Graphics (SVG).

-All of this content is published on GitHub^[https://github.com/simply-logical/simply-logical/], which allows to easily reuse these materials, incorporate them into bespoke courses or adapt them into alternative educational resources such as practical training sessions.
+All of these are published on GitHub^[https://github.com/simply-logical/simply-logical/], which allows to easily reuse these materials, incorporate them into bespoke courses, or adapt them into alternative educational resources such as practical training sessions.

 ![Interactive SWI-Prolog code box based on SWISH.
 A code listing (left) can be turned into an interactive code box (right) by pressing the "play" button placed in the top-right corner.](codebox.png){width=95%}

-From a technical perspective, the development of the online edition required us to implement a collection of Jupyter Book plugins (that are also compatible with Sphinx) spanning functionality specific to SWI-Prolog^[https://www.swi-prolog.org/] [@wielemaker2012swiprolog], later extended to cplint^[https://cplint.ml.unife.it/] [@riguzzi2018foundations] and ProbLog^[https://dtai.cs.kuleuven.be/problog/] [@deraedt2007problog] programming languages.
+From a technical perspective, the development of the online edition required us to implement a collection of Jupyter Book plugins (that also work with Sphinx) spanning functionality specific to SWI-Prolog^[https://www.swi-prolog.org/] [@wielemaker2012swiprolog], later extended to be compatible with the cplint^[https://cplint.ml.unife.it/] [@riguzzi2018foundations] and ProbLog^[https://dtai.cs.kuleuven.be/problog/] [@deraedt2007problog] programming languages.
 Specifically, we released
 `sphinx-prolog`^[https://github.com/simply-logical/sphinx-prolog/], which
 allows to embed interactive SWI-Prolog and cplint code boxes -- see Figure 1 --